This Marketing Video Made Half A Million Dollars!

-Check out this marketing video case study, with a phenomenal success story!
+Check out this phenomenal marketing video success story!

 Want to copy their success?

-Let’s break down this video into it’s raw elements, so you can decide what to apply to your own marketing video!
+Let’s break down this video into it’s raw elements, so you can decide what you want to apply to your own marketing video!

 I learned this from my days of working in TV and film production.
 If you don’t have a strong concept, you don’t have a show.